wareck/cgminer-lketc/README.md

 My code is base on Zeus scrypt Asic, but I made some changes to enable possibility to use Zeus and LKETC as same time (with tuning for each kind of miner)
+Why a separate driver instead of using zeus driver ? because

 to build this specific code: